GTFOBins/GTFOBins.github.io/contribute.md

 1. Verify the function works on at least one type of modern Unix system.
 2. Classifying SUID-related functions is tricky because they depend on the default shell (i.e. Debian `/bin/sh` doesn't drop the privileges, other Linux default shells do it) and on how the external command is called (i.e. `exec()` family vs. `system()` calls).
 Here an helpful check:
-   - The function is `suid-enabled` if runs external commands on Ubuntu Linux maintaining the SUID privileges.
+   - The function is `suid` if runs external commands on Ubuntu Linux maintaining the SUID privileges.
-   - The function is `suid-limited` if runs external commands on Debian maintaining the SUID privileges, but it drops them on Ubuntu Linux.
+   - The function is `limited-suid` if runs external commands on Debian maintaining the SUID privileges, but it drops them on Ubuntu Linux.
    - The function is not `suid-*` flagged if drops the privileges in Debian Linux.
-3. Verify `sudo-enabled` function runs external commands under the `sudo` privileged context.
+3. Verify `sudo` function runs external commands under the `sudo` privileged context.

 Pull requests adding new functions in [`_data/functions.yml`] are allowed and subjected to project maintainers vetting.